How Casino Cruise Comps Actually Work

 - Session structure errors

-Our role exists because casino cruise comps fail silently.
-When offers disappear, players are never told why.
+Our role exists because casino cruise comps often fail silently.
+When offers disappear, players are rarely told why.

 The Key Takeaway

 Casino cruise comps are not about gambling more.
-They are about gambling correctly within a narrow rating system.
+They are about gambling correctly within a narrow rating system that values consistency over chaos.

 Once you understand how that system works, comps stop feeling random—and start becoming predictable.